 The available annuity payout options are as follows:

-Refund: This is the most conservative option and has the lowest payments.
+Refund: This is typically the most conservative option and has the lowest payments.
 If the annuitant dies before receiving payments equal to the contract’s value at annuitization, the beneficiary receives the remaining balance.
 Refunds may be paid either in a lump sum (cash refund) or in continued installments (installment refund).

-Another fixed annuity product with a market driven aspect is the market value adjusted annuity.
-Rather than having the interest rate linked to an index, as with an equity indexed annuity, a market value adjusted annuity’s interest rate remains fixed.
+Another fixed annuity product with a market-driven aspect is the market value adjusted annuity.
+Unlike an equity indexed annuity (where interest is linked to an index), a market value adjusted annuity’s interest rate remains fixed.
 The market value adjustment feature applies only if the contract is surrendered before the contract period expires.

 IRS rules under Code 1035 allow portability of funds between life insurance and annuity contracts, deferring tax on certain transfers such as life-to-life, life-to-annuity, and annuity-to-annuity.
 Transfers from an annuity into life insurance are not permitted.